Thursday, 8 PM

 Co-presented with 92Y and Korean Cultural Center NY

-Pre-performance Q&A at 7 PM with Soo Yeon Lyuh moderated by Hyo Han, Director of Performing Arts - Korean Cultural Center New York
+Post-performance Q&A with Soo Yeon Lyuh moderated by Hyo Han, Director of Performing Arts - Korean Cultural Center New York

-This concert will be a special collaboration between the Kronos Quartet and Korean musician Soo Yeon Lyuh.
+This concert will be a special evening of music with the Kronos Quartet and Korean musician Soo Yeon Lyuh.

 For more than 40 years, the Kronos Quartet has pursued a singular artistic vision, combining a spirit of fearless exploration with a commitment to continually re-imagining the string quartet experience.
 In the process, Kronos has become one of the most celebrated and influential groups of our time, performing thousands of concerts worldwide, releasing more than 60 recordings of extraordinary breadth and creativity, collaborating with many of the world's most intriguing and accomplished composers and performers, and commissioning more than 900 works and arrangements for string quartet.